com-lihaoyi/scalasql/docs/reference.md

 *
     ```sql
-    SELECT subquery0.res__name AS res
+    SELECT subquery0.name AS res
-    FROM (SELECT buyer0.name AS res__name FROM buyer buyer0) subquery0
+    FROM (SELECT buyer0.name AS name FROM buyer buyer0) subquery0
     ```